 If you are still feeling unsure or have any further enquiries, you can contact our office on 1800 333 666 to receive a private, confidential and free consultation with one of our workplace representatives who can provide you with advice on your specific circumstances.
-We are A Whole New Approach, we are not sexual harassment lawyers, or harassment lawyer.
+We are A Whole New Approach, we are not sexual harassment lawyers, or a harassment lawyer.
 We are the Nations leading workplace advisors.
-We represent people at the Fair work Commission in, unfair dismissals, general protections, adverse action, including sexual harassment and sex discrimination complaints
+We represent people at the Fair work Commission in, unfair dismissals, general protections, adverse action, including stop sexual harassment order and sex discrimination complaints

 ‘Sexual Harassment (A Code in Practice) – What is sexual harassment?’, Australian Human Rights Commission (Web Page, 24 March 2004) <https://humanrights.gov.au/our-work/sexual-harassment-code-practice-what-sexual-harassment#1_2_4> (‘AHRC Article’)